 Second-Year Learning Communities: Physics

-By joining the Physics Second-Year Learning Community (SLC) you will be surrounded by a small community of second-year students who are learning to navigate their academic and co-curricular pathways to make the most of their experiences as an physics student.
+By joining the Physics Second-Year Learning Community (SLC) you will be surrounded by a small community of second-year students who are learning to navigate their academic and co-curricular pathways to make the most of their experiences as a physics student.
 The SLC program is designed to help you make the most out of your degree by engaging in various social, academic and professional development opportunities.

-For more information about Physics, visit the Physics website
+For more information about physics, visit the Physics website

 Apply to a Physics SLC